 “Your grandpa is here,” the Linebacker-sized Male Bartender said mockingly to his female co-bartender.
 They stood together behind the bar in anticipatory and restful stances; for at the moment, not any guest needed a service from them.
 Business was steady and would only continue so and increase as the night progressed.

-The Linebacker-sized Male Bartender looked over the guests like a middle linebacker accessing the offense’s formation.
+The Linebacker-sized Male Bartender looked over the guests just like an actual middle linebacker accessing the offense’s formation.
 He was tall and stout; with heavy forearms half-covered in rolled sleeves.
-He carried himself with a jock-cockiness of a short lifetime, so far, spent conquering; an assuredness that resided in his shoulders and kept his standing posture up and forward.
+He carried himself with a jock-cockiness of a life, so far, spent conquering; an assuredness that resided in his shoulders and kept his standing posture up and forward.
 As he buried his hands in the wash sink and moved tumblers up and down the brushes, he made cocky, half-smoldered eyes at the woman seated in front of him.
-The Old Man kept his finger raised in the air; it shook like a hand with a tremor and as his face remained in a stretched distraught mien, the woman seated in front of the bartender, turned her three-vodka-drink-eyes toward him.
+The Old Man kept his finger raised in the air; it shook like a hand with a tremor and as his face remained in a stretched and distraught mien, the woman seated in front of the bartender, turned her three-vodka-drink-eyes toward him.

 “What can I get you, sir?”
 The Linebacker-sized Male Bartender called over to the Old Man.